phoneemail/sign-in-with-phone-nodejs/README.md

 4. Replace your account related information

-    open .env file and replace your COUNTRY_CODE, PHONE_NO, REDIRECT_URL & API_KEY with your registered account details.
+    replace your CLIENT_ID & REDIRECT_URL with your registered account details.

 ## Usage